 This situation is nowhere more evident than it is when it's time to sell.
 You want to make your exit as valuable as possible, but what really drives value?
 And, perhaps more importantly, what tanks it?

-Here are ten things that have a direct effect on business valuation:
+Value of a company – Ten things that have a direct effect on it:

 1. Second-Tier Management